26 Best Virtual Games to Play on Zoom

 Time: 15-25 minutes | Players: 5-50+ people | Materials: Questions, Kahoot (optional)

-Round Ideas: General knowledge, company history, pop culture, guess the baby photo, industry-specific questions.
+Round Ideas: General knowledge, company history, pop culture, guess-the-baby-photo, or industry-specific questions for work teams.

 7. Virtual Scavenger Hunt